divergio/octopress/source/_posts/2011-11-06-missing-google-reader-sharing.markdown

 I tried to craft a solution using a Tumblr blog to create an RSS of a  list of links, but that doesn't solve one of the most critical features: full text RSS feeds could be shared with full text.
-This was zero-friction reading (combined with zero friction sharing of a single button Share), and worked with peoples caching iPhone/Android Google Reader apps.
+This was zero-friction reading (combined with zero friction sharing with a single share button), and worked with peoples caching iPhone/Android Google Reader apps.
 Unless I manually copy and paste the text and repost it on my own site (which is questionable from a copyright standpoint), I can't replicate this functionality.

-## The Future ##
+### The Future

 We could wait for a competitor to come out with a new RSS feed service that offers the kind of sharing Google Reader had.
 This isn't